 Walt Disney Studios Park

-Fans of EPCOT at Walt Disney World in Orlando are counting the days until they can ride the upcoming Ratatouille ride, but guests at Disneyland Paris have been enjoying it for years.
+Fans of EPCOT at Walt Disney World in Orlando can now ride the highly anticipated Ratatouille ride in Florida, but guests at Disneyland Paris have been enjoying it for years.

 Disneyland Resort (Anaheim, California)

 Dating back to its opening in 1955, Disneyland has long been the premier destination for theme park lovers on the west coast of the U.S. and across the world as it continues to grow.

 Consisting of 2 parks, Disneyland Park and Disney California Adventure Park, Disneyland is just 26 miles from Los Angeles and offers some of the most innovative and exciting rides in the world.

 Here are some of the best Disneyland attractions you can experience from home.

 If you are looking for a friendly, informative, and pun-filled cruise, look no further than Jungle Cruise.

 Head off on an adventure where you will explore the Mekong River, African Congo, Nile River, and the Amazon with your trusty skipper, who is never short on jokes.

 Bundle up and slide into your bobsled as you hurtle down a snow-capped mountain.